SamanthaClarke1/poker-hands/README.md

 ## How did you do it?

 It's implemented in NodeJS, using OOP and Typescript.
-It takes in an input via STDIN and splits it by chunk (STDIN does chunking by pipe end and newline when manually inputting), then splits everything by newline.
-It then instantiates a "PokerGame" for each newline, and calls game.chooseWinner().
-Game uses multiple helper classes etc to make this as easy as possible.
+It takes in an input via STDIN and runs it through a TransformStream, which converts each line into a new chunk.
+It then instantiates a "PokerGame" for each new line, and calls game.chooseWinner(), keeping track of who won throughout.
+This implementation means it runs *while* the test file is being loaded.
+It doesn't just wait for it to finish.
+Pretty nifty, ey?

 To make all of the rank detection super easy it sorts hands by value, and also uses a simple histogram (Hand->calculateDistribution()).
 You'd be suprised how many ranks you barely have to write because of those two design choices / helpers.